By J. L. Starkey

 He did just that.

-Edward focused his efforts on silk and tobacco production and profited in both areas.
+Edward focused on silk and tobacco production and profited in both areas.
 It is thought that Mulberry Island (which was partially owned by Edward) was named for the trees “cultivated for the silk worms” for his business.
 For a short time, Edward was the premier producer of Virginia silk .

 In 1655, Edward became governor of Virginia, a job with an annual salary of 25,000 pounds of tobacco.
 But he would make far more money from his signature “E.D.” tobacco that commanded the highest price among all brands available in London.
 E.D. would later be known as “the benchmark for England’s luxury tobacco market,” and profits from its sales would add to Edward’s wealth .